ShaneGH/DirectTest/README.md

 * Dynamox is expressive.
 You have complete power over mocks and functions.
 * Dynamox is fast.
 Dynamox has a new proxy generation engine which is tuned for mocking only.

+## Contribute

+Contribute in any way you would like

+1. Fork it.
+2. Submit pull requests.
+3. Ask questions by [logging an issue](https://github.com/ShaneGH/Dynamox/issues/new) using the "help wanted" tag.
+4. Request features by [logging an issue](https://github.com/ShaneGH/Dynamox/issues/new) using the "enhancement" tag.
+5. Log bugs by [logging an issue](https://github.com/ShaneGH/Dynamox/issues/new) using the "bug" tag.

 ## Examples